Seldom-SE/seldom_pixel/README.md

 ## Future Work

-This crate is currently in maintenance mode, so I'm not currently adding new features.

 - [ ] Advanced UI, good enough to build a UI library on
 - [ ] More advanced particle system
 - [ ] More shape primitives